 - Full Year

-Successful completion of Basic Korean 1 or equivalent (course convenor's approval required)
+Successful completion of Basic Korean 1 or equivalent (module convenor's approval required)

 Objectives and learning outcomes of the module

-The objective of the course is to attain the lower intermediate level of Korean language by consolidating the linguistic knowledge of the basic level, whether acquired through ‘Basic Korean I’ course or elsewhere, and preparing for the next level, ‘Intermediate Korean’ course, where near-authentic materials are used.
+The objective of the module is to attain the lower intermediate level of Korean language by consolidating the linguistic knowledge of the basic level, whether acquired through ‘Basic Korean I’ module or elsewhere, and preparing for the next level, ‘Intermediate Korean’ module, where near-authentic materials are used.

 - knowledge and understanding of lower intermediate Korean grammar